 He looked unsure.
-“I kinda don’t think so.
+“I don’t think so.
 My dad doesn’t work for nobles—those guys all got their own messengers for this kind of thing.
-And they don’t like to advertise where they live.”
+They don’t like to advertise where they live, either.”

 Plus, Quinn thought, she couldn’t even be sure if the Sloans or Ravils or whatever would take the message.